How to perform a clash detection with BIMcollab ZOOM

-BIMcollab ZOOM users who have a ZOOM license, so not a ZOOM Free license, can perform clash detection within the loaded set of models.
+BIMcollab Zoom users who have a Zoom license, so not in BIMcollab Zoom Viewer, can perform checks within the loaded set of models.
+Within the conflicts tab, there are three different options you can use to check your models:

 Do you want to advance your knowledge about this subject?
-Go to our BIMcollab Academy and enroll in the BIMcollab ZOOM Clash detection course
+Go to our BIMcollab Academy and enroll in the BIMcollab Zoom conflicts.

 Setup a clash rule